AlanaPowell/skills-github-pages/index.md

 ---
-Alana B Powell - Climate Data Science Portfolio
+Author: Alana B Powell
+Climate Data Science Portfolio
 theme: minima
 ---
 Welcome to my portfolio website!
 I'm a computer science student at the University of Colorado Boulder with a background in environmental science and a passion for applying computational methods to climate research.